stared/jekyll-blog-pre-2022/_posts/2016-08-12-quantum-mechanics-for-high-school-students.markdown

 * polarization of light is interesting on its own,
 * linear algebra is useful on its own.

-When it comes to delivery:
+When it comes to delivery, I try to:

 * rather involve and inspire than merely give lectures,
-* use Python (previously Mathematica) to actually calculate and plot things,
+* use Python within Jupyter Notebook (previously Mathematica) to actually calculate and plot things,
-* don't use more formalism or mathematics than it's necessary,
+* don't use more formalism or mathematics than it's necessary (rules, not axioms!),
-* rules, not axioms,
 * flexibly change the program according to their skills and interests,
-* more in my answer [How to improve myself as a lecturer - Academia Stack Exchange](http://academia.stackexchange.com/questions/5236/how-to-improve-myself-as-a-lecturer/5249#5249).
+* more in my answer to [How to improve myself as a lecturer - Academia Stack Exchange](http://academia.stackexchange.com/questions/5236/how-to-improve-myself-as-a-lecturer/5249#5249).

-For experimental stuff, it's crucial to show first, explain later (otherwise you are killing suspension and awe):
+For experimental stuff, it's crucial to show first, explain later - if at all (otherwise you are killing the sense of suspension and awe):

 > The researchers' conclusion was that, in the context of strange toys of unknown function, prior explanation does, indeed, inhibit exploration and discovery.